A Ghost Story for Samhainn

 During the course of his work in the library, Fewell encountered records of some of the house’s previous owners.
 He deduced that the renovation and collation of the library which took place in the late eighteenth and early nineteenth centuries was carried out by the then owner, “an unfrocked clergyman turned quester after knowledge” called Josiah Stroud.

-Fewell describes Stroud as “yet another archetype of a species which the Enlightenment produced in wretched abundance: the gentleman diletante of poor talent and even poorer reputation… [who], fancying himself the next great discoverer of new insights or old wisdom (or both), devoted himself, Casaubon-like, as unappreciated by anyone as he was unbidden by anyone, to years of procrastinatory fidgeting masquerading as study and experimentation, in comfortable idleness masquerading as ascetic self-denial, ending with nothing to show for it but copious notes which are all-but incomprehensible to anyone not trapped within the same hermetic delusions as the man who scribbled them down.”
+Fewell describes Stroud as “yet another archetype of a species which the Enlightenment produced in wretched abundance: the gentleman diletante of poor talent and even poorer reputation… [who], fancying himself the next great discoverer of new insights or old wisdom (or both), devoted himself, Casaubon-like, as unappreciated by everyone as he was unbidden by anyone, to years of procrastinatory fidgeting masquerading as study and experimentation, in comfortable idleness masquerading as ascetic self-denial, ending with nothing to show for it but copious notes which are all-but incomprehensible to anyone not trapped within the same hermetic delusions as the man whose only real labour in life had consisted of scribbling them down.”
 Fewell is remembered for noting more concisely elsewhere that the eighteenth century produced “orders of magnitude more alchemical Newtons than mathematical Newtons”.
 It is all but certain that Stroud must have been lurking somewhere in his mind when he wrote that line.

-Fewell, who became so grudgingly interested in Stroud that he even spent some of his convalescent time digging around in parish records and talking to local people, relates that the gentleman was notoriously unpopular in the area - much like the considerably more talented Joseph Priestly was with his neighbours - and that few were inclined to mourn when it was observed that he was becoming grievously ill.
-When he subsequently disappeared a few months later, it was taken for granted by many that he had been carried away by the devil.
-It was hardly the first disappearance in the area, says Fewell, but the locals made a distinction.
-They were inclined to connect Stroud’s occupation of Sandilands with several disappearances of young people and children from the surrounding villages.
+Fewell, who became so grudgingly interested in Stroud that he even spent some of his convalescent time digging around in parish records and talking to local people in an effort to find out about him, relates that the gentleman was notoriously unpopular in the area – much like the considerably more talented Joseph Priestly was with his neighbours – and that few were inclined to mourn when it was observed that he was becoming grievously ill.
+When he subsequently disappeared a few months later, it was taken for granted by many that he had been carried away by the devil, “though what interest such an accomplished, successful, and gregarious gentleman as the Prince of Darkness can have found in him,” says Fewell, “can only be conjectured”.
+It was hardly the first disappearance in the area, Fewell relates, but the locals made a distinction, not least because Stroud himself was widely considered the likely author of the others.
+They were inclined to especially connect Stroud’s occupation of Sandilands with several disappearances of young people and children from the surrounding villages.
 There are even accounts of out-of-town guests arriving in the village nearest to the house, apparently on Stroud’s invitation, “only to never be seen departing by foot, coach, dog-cart, or any other means”.
-Again, Stroud is popularly blamed.
-Fewell is scornful of such suspicions in some parts of his narrative, and yet seems willing to believe them in others.
+Significantly as far as this narrative is concerned, one of the disappeared was a young man who arrived from London carrying easel, canvas, paints and brushes.
+He made his way to Sandilands and was never known to depart.
+Fewell is scornful of local suspicions in some parts of his narrative, and yet seems willing to believe them in others.
 He hints again at the sinister nature of some of the books in Stroud’s library, though his tone here once again assumes the pose of amused contempt.

 Fewell gives us a passing description of some of the items he discovered in a small storage room adjoining the library.
 He speculates that they are relics of the benighted ex-Reverend Stroud’s attempts at scientific investigation, shoved none-too-carefully out of sight and out of mind by those who took over stewardship of Sandilands after his disappearance.
 For our purposes it is relevant to note that Fewell lists among his discoveries extensive articles of crude surgical equipment, and several decayed organic specimens which had clearly once been preserved in jars of fluid.
 Fewell makes a joke of not speculating about the provenance of some of the specimens.
 He finds the jars – many of them shattered – to be of an unusual and distinctive type.
 They came in a range of irregular shapes, as if privately and individually created with some obscure method in mind.
 Confirming his hypothesis, Fewell finds extensive evidence of home manufacture of glass work amidst the dirty wreckage of the dead man’s paraphernalia.